 At the race day we will have card readers for the most used formats, if you use anything out of the ordinary then bring a way to connect it to our laptops.
 Still, best thing to do would be to bring your photos on a pen drive.

-In order to speed up the delivery process we are now allowing participants to deliver their photos by mail.
+In order to speed up the delivery process we are also allowing participants to deliver their photos by mail.
 This can be done by uploading your photo selection to a service like WeTransfer and send it to the specific UPR city mail (please check your UPR ID for the mail at the bottom).
-Please send us the photos by WeTransfer or any other upload service, try to avoid attaching them to the e-mail itself.
+DO NOT attach your photos to a regular mail, we will only accept photos sent by the transfer service.

-Be advised that you still need to get your ID card validated and stamped, meaning you have to personally be at the last checkpoint before 22h.
-You do this e-mail delivery process by your own responsibility, we do not take responsibility by mail delivery errors or any other problems that might occur with this process.
+Be advised that you still need to get your ID card validated and stamped, meaning that you have to personally be at the last checkpoint before 22h.
+You do this e-mail delivery process at your own responsibility, we do not take responsibility by mail delivery errors or any other problems that might occur with this process.
 We advise that you confirm with us, on the spot, that we have received your photos.
 We will not answer mails on the day of the race.

 8. Jury and awards